Social Work Extended Degree (Including Foundation Year) - BSc (Hons)

 In addition to the University's standard entry requirements, you should have:

-- GCSE Maths and English at grade C or above or equivalent
+- GCSE Maths and English at grade C (grade 4) or above or equivalent

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.